SynchronVM/SynchronVM/doc/notes/Future_work.md

      very similarly to how a channel connected to a driver works.
    - Poll-channel
      - can be implemented as sync (choose (recv c) (timeout x))
+       - This means we should allow numerous outstanding timeouts! this is not directly compatibel with a low level timer interface so some kind of management of the outstanding timeouts is needed.
+	 This is a bit problematic as that is another bit of storage and bookkeeping to deal with.

      - what exactly is a timeout?
 Timer API needed
      ```
        	  timeout : Time -> ()